-Life insurance can help your business withstand the change if you were to pass away, as well as cover any partners who are dependent on your contributions to the business.
+Life insurance can help your business withstand the change if you were to pass away, as well as cover any partners dependent on your contributions to the business.

 Having life insurance in place also means your customers likely won’t face business interruptions.
 This is especially important if your business is still in its infancy, so that even if you’re no longer there, it still has a chance of success.

 We all know we should be saving for retirement.
-But sometimes, retirement looms large, and we still haven’t gotten the funds in place to make it a reality.
+But for some, retirement looms larger, and the funds may not be in place to make it a reality yet.

-Couples who are employed, close to retirement, and who depend on each other to contribute to a retirement savings plan that’s not yet fully funded should think about getting life insurance.
+Couples who are employed, close to retirement, and who depend on each other to contribute to a retirement savings plan that’s not yet fully funded should consider getting life insurance.

-In this case, life insurance can be the safety net that guarantees a comfortable retirement if one partner isn’t around to help make that a reality.
+In this case, life insurance can guarantee a comfortable retirement if one partner isn’t around to help make that a reality.

 Term life insurance will meet the needs of most Canadians.
 But there’s an exception to every rule.

-Permanent life insurance is actually the best option for high-net worth individuals, which Forbes defines as those with large estates worth more than $11 million in assets that can’t be easily liquidated.
-It’s possible that these assets may not easily be converted to cash, and a life insurance policy can provide that cash infusion.
+Permanent life insurance is actually the best option for high-net worth individuals, like those with large estates and other assets that can’t be easily liquidated.
+These assets — like property, or businesses — may not easily be converted to cash, and a life insurance policy can provide that cash infusion.

 Then there’s the complex estate planning needs of high-net-worth Canadians.
-Though wealthy individuals may not have financial dependents later in life, they may need to cover estate and inheritance taxes, or otherwise pass down their assets tax-free.
+Whether or not these wealthy individuals have financial dependents, they may need to cover estate and inheritance taxes, or otherwise pass down their assets tax-free.